Feeling powerless over about everything in my life.

 Here’s an analogy on being powerless over others and wanting to control other’s lives:

 How silly it would be for a train engineer to try to run another train while running his own.
 And how much danger he’d be putting his own train, cargo and passengers in while doing so.

 That’s what trying to run those other things or other people is like for me today.
 I may try for a while but I’ll soon realize how silly wasting time and how dangerous it is.
 Dangerous to myself, my family, my mom and others around me and I have to stop.

-I can continue loving mom whether or not I can control the aging process and I’m powerless over all that a caregiver deals with.
+I can continue loving mom and be her protector whether or not I can control the aging process and I’m powerless over all that a caregiver deals with.
 Now that I’ve accepted the 1st Step I feel that if I must admit that I’m powerless, which of course I am, then I can do no less than love this wonderful person who is powerless over the aging process.
 Because this and prayer are the only things, and definitely the best things I can do for mom and myself.